-When it comes to Ebay, most prospective buyers usually want an awesome deal.
+When it comes to Ebay, most prospective buyers want an awesome deal.
 Many people shy away from selling their stuff on Ebay because they believe their chances of making any kind of profit is slim.
 In some cases, this may be true, depending on what you are selling, but there are relatively easy ways you can increase the money you would make selling on Ebay and I will explain how.

 This Hub is written for people who are not looking to be power sellers and move large amounts of merchandise, I am writing this for everyday folks looking to sell items they have around the house they want to get rid of or small amounts of merchandise they found for a good deal.
 It will also help those people who need some extra money, perhaps to pay some bills, rent, or would simply like some extra spending money.

 What Do I Need to Make More Money?

 Here is a list of items that you need to sell your stuff on Ebay AND make more money doing it:

 - An Ebay seller account, preferably in good standing feedback-wise

 - A PayPal account